Cannock Chase murders: Background

 Raymond Leslie Morris was born on 13 August 1929 in Walsall, Staffordshire (now part of the county of West Midlands).
 Morris had lived in Walsall his entire life and was reported to have an IQ of 120.
 In 1951, he married a young woman named Muriel, the daughter of a neighbour, who was two years younger than him.
 The couple had two sons.

 Morris's first wife would later describe her first husband as a highly sexed individual with a need to express sexual dominance and control over his spouse and household.
 According to his wife, her husband's "cheeks would go pale" if she did not disrobe immediately upon his ordering her to do so at any time of the day.
 Nonetheless, externally, he was a respectable, hard-working man.
 The couple's marriage lasted ten years before his first wife left the marital home, largely due to his violent and controlling behaviour.
 The couple officially divorced on the grounds of adultery in 1963, with Morris being ordered to pay child support to his wife.
 He later began threatening to withhold these payments from his wife unless she agreed to engage in sex with him.
-His first wife later remarried and later gave birth to a third child.
+His first wife later remarried.

 Second marriage

 At the age of 35, Morris married again, this time to a 21-year-old woman named Carol Horsley.
 Two years later, in October 1966, he was arrested on suspicion of taking indecent photographs of two schoolgirls, aged 10 and 11, whom he had encountered truanting outside the factory where he worked and whom he lured into his flat at a time his wife was absent from the premises.
 Both girls were paid two shillings to allow Morris to undress and photograph them.
 Days later, both girls confided the incident to their parents.
 He was not charged in relation to this incident as although police extensively searched Morris's flat, they failed to find any photographic evidence or equipment to corroborate the children's claims.

-At the time of the abductions of Reynolds and Tift, Morris worked as a sales representative for a Sheffield-based firm, although in 1966, he opted to become an engineer.
+At the time of the abductions of Reynolds and Tift, Morris worked as a sales representative for a Sheffield-based firm, although in 1966, he became an engineer.
 Highly respected and valued by his employer, by 1967, Morris had risen to the rank of foreman at a precision instruments factory in the town of Oldbury.
 Both personally and professionally, he was considered polite and helpful, but unfriendly.

 At the time of the A34 murders, Morris and his wife lived in an opulently furnished flat within a well-maintained tower block at Regent House, Green Lane, Walsall.
 This tower block was directly opposite the local police station.